nestjs/docs.nestjs.com/content/techniques/validation.md

 }
 ```

-In addition to these, all `class-validator` options (inherited from the `ValidatorOptions` interface) are available:
+In addition to these, all `@nestjs/class-validator` options (inherited from the `ValidatorOptions` interface) are available:

 <table>
   <tr>